 Learn how to use filters, bursts, and bulk editing features available in Wildlife Insights to speed up data processing.

-Navigate to the Identify tab within a project.
 All images reviewed by artificial intelligence will have a gold marker in the top right hand corner of the image.

 Approving and editing identifications

 Adjust the brightness, contrast or saturation of an image

 If your images are too dark, too light, or anything in between, you can use the Edit Photo tools to get a clearer picture of what’s in an image.
 To use these tools: